varshith1106/Breast-Cancer-Prediction/README.md

 The above features are used as input to predict whether the person has malignant (cancerous) or benign(non cancerous) tumors.

-The accuracy of the model is 92% and f_score is 0.67.
+The accuracy of the model is 96%.